I have the idea that anarchy is a scary thing for many people. But if we look at some of the dictionary definition we are getting a bit smarter.

 Declaration of Independence

-This whole declaration of independence stuff could have been just a power struggle on the highest levels with North America the battle ground.
+This whole declaration of independence stuff could have been just a power struggle on the highest levels – with North America the battleground.
 The outcome is actually a society that is not better off in any way today than most other western nations.
-Simply look at the power attorneys have - in the old country they would have been laughed out of the room for some of the things that are take seriously here.
-Now they are the rulers, the only ones with something like a title - Esq.
-All the animals are equal, some are just more equal - remember?
+Simply look at the power attorneys have – in the old country they would have been laughed out of the room for some of the things that are taken seriously here.
+Now they are the rulers, the only ones with something like a noble title – Esq.
+All the animals are equal, some are just more equal – remember?

-So, today was a very good Larken day because we got not only one and even not only two but three messages from.
+Today was a very good Larken day because we got not only one – or not even two – but three messages from him.
 Here is the first one.

 Dear Subscriber,